isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 A full list of accepted 3-dose combinations involving Sinovac/Sinopharm and other WHO EUL vaccines, including for those recovered from COVID-19, can be found <a href="https://go.gov.sg/sinovac-mixed-vac-combi" target="_blank">here</a>.
 Travellers will be considered fully vaccinated immediately after their 3rd vaccination dose (i.e. they do not have to wait for 14 days to be considered fully vaccinated after their 3rd dose).

+### Further Information on Vaccination Status Matters

-For more information, please refer to the <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH FAQ </a>.
+For more information relating to vaccination status matters, please refer to the <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH FAQ </a>.

 <!--Travellers who entered Singapore with only 2 doses of Sinovac/Sinopharm as part of their vaccination, or had 1 Sinovac/Sinopharm dose as part of a mixed 2-dose regime, will be required to have a minimum number of 3 vaccination doses if they want to be eligible for Vaccination-Differentiated Measures beyond 4 months from the date of their 2nd dose.
 The 3rd vaccination dose<b>*</b> can be of any WHO EUL vaccine, at an appropriate dosing interval outlined below.